An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Introduction

-Recent simulations, which used wall-modeled large-eddy simulations (WMLES; cf., Fig.~\ref{fig:setup}b) to model an atmospheric boundary layer flow encountering a smooth to rough (S$\rightarrow$R) transition, found that turbulent stress profiles within the IBL exhibited a self-similar scaling controlled by IBL height ~\cite{cooke2024mesoscale}.
-This result suggests that there may be a common form for the mean velocity profile within the IBL, although this was not explored in that study for a few reasons.
+Recent works, which used wall-modeled large-eddy simulations (WMLES; cf., Fig.~\ref{fig:setup}b) to model an atmospheric boundary layer flow encountering a smooth to rough (S$\rightarrow$R) transition, found that turbulent stress profiles within the IBL exhibited a self-similar scaling controlled by IBL height~\cite{cooke2024mesoscale,cooke2025evolution}.
+This result suggests that there may be a common form for the mean velocity profile within the IBL, although this was not explored in these studies for a few reasons.
 In particular, the simulations were unable to capture the flow features in the region closest to the wall due to the high friction Reynolds number ($Re_\tau \sim O(10^6)$), limiting the observations to the log-law region and outer layer.
-In addition, it is unclear whether the self-similar behavior of the turbulent stress is limited to the sand dune flow conditions~\cite{cooke2024mesoscale} or a general feature in IBLs.
+In addition, it is unclear whether the self-similar behavior of the turbulent stress is limited to the sand dune flow conditions~\cite{cooke2024mesoscale,cooke2025evolution} or a general feature of IBLs.
 In this context, we attempt in the present study to seek a general scaling for the time-averaged velocity profile of turbulent flows within a developing IBL, that is applicable over different types of roughness transitions.

 In this contribution, we investigate the flow and structure of turbulent boundary layers that encounter roughness transitions in experiments and simulations.
-The WMLES is performed using the code \textit{CharLES}, from Cadence Design Systems (Cascade Technologies); simulation details are available in~\cite{cooke2024mesoscale}, and the dataset is henceforth denoted ``Cooke24".
+The WMLES is performed using the code \textit{CharLES}, from Cadence Design Systems (Cascade Technologies); simulation details are available in~\cite{cooke2024mesoscale,cooke2025evolution}, and the dataset is henceforth denoted ``Cooke24".
 We supplement the WMLES data with two experimental datasets, one from Li \textit{et al.} (denoted ``Li21'')~\cite{li2021experimental} and another from Gul and Ganapathisubramani (denoted ``Gul22'')~\cite{gul2022experimental}.
 We find the existence of a characteristic timescale associated with the IBL height and characteristic speed.
-These quantities set the scales of turbulence within, and they can be used to collapse the mean velocity profiles within the IBL for both simulations and experiments -- independent of the roughness transition type or other system details.
+These quantities set the scales of turbulence within, and may be used to better collapse the mean velocity profiles within the IBL immediately downstream the transition, for both simulations and experiments -- independent of the roughness transition type or other system details.